 As the sun hits the ocean, the inside of the cave glows with a silvery-blue light from the water.
 This is because a small natural opening in the cave lets in a few rays of sunlight which cause the water to glow and shimmer.

-Entering the cave from the heat and brightness of sailing around in Croatia in summer is a shock to the system, but once your eyes adjust it’s pretty mesmerising to see the eerie blue glow in the cave.
+Entering the cave from the heat and brightness of Croatia in summer is a shock to the system, but once your eyes adjust it’s mesmerising to see the eerie blue glow in the cave.

 Originally, the cave was discovered by local fishermen and was only accessible by diving, but an entryway was blasted into the rock once the painter Baron Eugen von Ransonet visited in 1884 and spread the word of its beauty around Austria.